yvt/openspades/README.md

 ## Other
 ### !!IMPORTANT!!
 Save files and game files are kept seperate from OpenSpades.
 This does not include mod `.pak`s or folders, though it is planned for OpenSpades+ to load mods from the folder `OSMods` instead which allows you to have OpenSpades+ specific mods.
 It is nigh impossible that OpenSpades+ will bork or even modify an OpenSpades install in any way.
 To use your OpenSpades config file as a template/your config file for OpenSpades+, you can copy your `SPConfig.cfg` over to `OSPlus.cfg` in the same folder.
 Please notice that OpenSpades+ uses different default options which you may find helpful.
-You can always set them manually however, see ["Useful console variables"](https://github.com/nonperforming/openspadesplus#useful-console-variables)
+You can always set them manually however, see ["Useful console variables"](https://github.com/nonperforming/openspadesplus#useful-console-variables).
+There is a list of differences between OpenSpades+ and OpenSpades settings [here](https://github.com/nonperforming/openspadesplus/blob/main/info/diff.md)

 ### To-do:
 Remove ragdolls and corpses cleaner code